sedovalx/cassandra-service-generator/README.md

 It's easy to see that SELECT only queries in the accessor are not enough.
 But I don't see the possibility to generate UPDATE-queries for every case.
 What you can do is to create another ordinary accessor for the table by hands and include
-in it any queries you want.
+any queries you want into it.
 Then use `customAccessor` parameter of the CassandraService annotation to merge that queries into the generated accessor.
 Additional java8-adapter methods you'll get for free.
-Btw it's possible to make the custom accessor visible in the package only if you want.
+Btw it's possible to limit the visibility of the custom accessor to the package level if you want.

 ``` java
 @CassandraService(customAccessor = ClientReportUpdateAccessor.class)